pivotal/docs-tap/scst-scan/install-app-scanning.hbs.md

       -n DEV-NAMESPACE
     ```

-4. Create the service account `scanner` which enables SCST - Scan 2.0 to pull the image to scan.
-Attach the read secret created earlier under `imagePullSecrets` and the write secret under `secrets`.
+4. Create a `scanner-sa.yaml` file containing the service account `scanner` which enables SCST - Scan 2.0 to pull both the vulnerability scanner image and target image.
+Attach the read secret created earlier pulling the Tanzu Application Platform bundles and your vulnerability scanner image under `imagePullSecrets`.
+Attach the read secret created earlier for your target image under `secrets`.

     ```yaml
     apiVersion: v1